9 chore chart ideas for kids

-Are you looking for a way to help your kids stay organised and on top of their chores?
-If so, you probably know a lot about the benefits of chores for kids, and may need a chore chart!
+Are you looking for a way to help your kids and teens stay organised and on top of their chores?
+If so, you probably know a lot about the benefits of chores for kids and may need a chore chart.
 Chore charts can be a great way to help kids learn responsibility and develop good habits.
 There are many different ways to create a chore chart, and it can be tailored to fit your specific needs.
-In this blog post, we will discuss 5 different chore chart ideas that you can use at home, as well as when to use a chore chart for kids and what to include.
+In this blog post, we will discuss 14 different chore chart ideas that you can use at home, as well as when to use a chore chart and what to include.

 Related: Chores for kids

 There are many different ways that you can create a chore chart, from using whiteboards to designing printable chore charts.
-Here are nine different ideas to get you started:
+Here are 14 different ideas to get you started:

 1. Magnet board chart